strapi/documentation/docusaurus/docs/dev-docs/api/entity-service/populate.md

 displayed_sidebar: devDocsSidebar
 ---

-# Populating
+# Populating with the Entity Service API

-The [Entity Service API](/dev-docs/api/entity-service) does not populate relations, components or dynamic zones by default.
+The [Entity Service API](/dev-docs/api/entity-service) does not populate relations, components or dynamic zones by default, which means an Entity Service API query that does not use the `populate` parameter will not return information about relations, components, or dynamic zones.

 ## Basic populating